 The Plan for Development and Operation of Martin Linge (previously called Hild) was submitted to the authorities in January 2012 and approved by the Norwegian Parliament (the Storting) in June of the same year.
 Production from Martin Linge started on 30 June 2021.

-Equinor is the largest owner in Martin Linge with 70 percent.
-Petoro (30 percent) is the only partner.
+Equinor is the largest owner in Martin Linge with 51%, Petoro has 30% and Sval Energi AS has 19%.

 Operator: Equinor Energy AS